Ozcare’s Dementia Advisory and Support Service offers information and support to people with dementia and their families throughout Queensland.

 Just recently I spoke to a woman who was just overwhelmed with the fact that she was able to learn something new that could help – she knew what she was doing to support her husband with dementia wasn’t working.

 People are just amazing if you give them the opportunity to get outside of the situation that they’re in.
 You can often lead people to the right solution, you’ve just got to support them to get there.

-Our specialist Dementia Advisors, using their extensive knowledge and experience, are able to host private workshops for health and aged care providers to further develop their knowledge and skills in the area of dementia care to better meet the needs of their clients.
+Our specialist Dementia Advisors, using their extensive knowledge and experience, are able to host private workshops for health and aged care providers to further develop their knowledge and skills in the area of dementia care.
+In so doing, we’re able to help them better meet the needs of their clients.

 Providers will need to meet the costs associated with delivering the workshop.